Azure-Samples/ms-identity-macOS-swift-objc/README.md

 # Contribute

 We enthusiastically welcome contributions and feedback.
 You can clone the repo and start contributing now.
-Read our [Contribution Guide](Contributing.md) for more information.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).